Extracting Unsatisfiable Cores for LTL via Temporal Resolution: Preliminaries

 The production rules of \trp are shown in Tab.~\ref{tab:productionrules}.
-The 1st column assigns a name to a production rule.
-The 2nd and 4th columns list the premises.
-The 6th column gives the conclusion.
+The first column assigns a name to a production rule.
+The second and fourth columns list the premises.
+The sixth column gives the conclusion.
 Columns 3, 5, and 7 are described below.
-Columns 8--10 become relevant only in later sections.